ROHMUSDC/ROHMSensorPlatformEVK/README.md

 This hardware design is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the CERN Open Hardware Licence for more details.

 You should have received a copy of the CERN Open Hardware Licence along with this program.
 If not, see <http://www.ohwr.org/licenses/cern-ohl/v1.2>.